jnozzi/cocoadev.com/markdown/ObjectiveCParser.md

 However I often just use protocol-reference-list as a type-specifier, eg:

-- (<General/AProtocol>) someFunction:(<General/BProtocol>);
+- (<AProtocol>) someFunction:(<BProtocol>);

 which seems to be fine with gcc.
 I would certainly want to parse stuff like this.
 But making this part of the grammar interferes with many things.
 I don't think I can trust that grammar anymore.
-Which leads me to ask: "Does anyone have the real grammar for Objective-C?" -- General/MikeAmy
+Which leads me to ask: "Does anyone have the real grammar for Objective-C?" -- MikeAmy

-*I think that works because unspecified types in General/ObjC default to id, so it interprets those untyped protocol declarations that way.* -- General/CharlesSteinman
+*I think that works because unspecified types in ObjC default to id, so it interprets those untyped protocol declarations that way.* -- CharlesSteinman

 I've never seen that syntax for protocols before, I always stick 'id' in front of them.
 Anyway, I assume that adding a raw protocol-reference-list to type-specifier runs into conflicts because of the <>'s around the list.
 What if you made a specialized type-specifier, call it method-type-specifier or something, which included all of the standard type-specifier things, plus the protocols?

-I can certainly understand your desire for a "real grammar" for General/ObjC, but I don't think you will get it.
-There is no General/ObjC standard; the language is defined by its implementation.
+I can certainly understand your desire for a "real grammar" for ObjC, but I don't think you will get it.
+There is no ObjC standard; the language is defined by its implementation.
 I think the closest thing you'll get to a real grammar is the grammar from one of the compilers.
-The reason I'm so interested in this parser is because it may provide a "real grammar" for General/ObjC that isn't totally inseparable from a compiler. -- General/MikeAsh
+The reason I'm so interested in this parser is because it may provide a "real grammar" for ObjC that isn't totally inseparable from a compiler. -- MikeAsh

-From the reading I've done on the GCC mailing lists it seems that Apple and the GCC team don't have a grammar for General/ObjC either, and have run into problems with this.
-Googling for "#import future" turns up some rather interesting arguments. --General/DavidSmith
+From the reading I've done on the GCC mailing lists it seems that Apple and the GCC team don't have a grammar for ObjC either, and have run into problems with this.
+Googling for "#import future" turns up some rather interesting arguments. --DavidSmith
 ----

-I came across the rule that allows <General/SomeProtocol> with no id, and I emailed the guy who put that in, he points out that "this feature might disappear when class protocols are added to the language." and referred to a discussion at http://lists.gnu.org/archive/html/discuss-gnustep/2003-09/msg00230.html.
+I came across the rule that allows <SomeProtocol> with no id, and I emailed the guy who put that in, he points out that "this feature might disappear when class protocols are added to the language." and referred to a discussion at http://lists.gnu.org/archive/html/discuss-gnustep/2003-09/msg00230.html.
 He also pointed out, as I suspected, that you can't really make a context free objective-c grammar because of typedef.
 One way round this might be to just treat typedefs and classes in the same way (which the gcc parser does in some places), but then that runs into problems since you can't have protocol references following a typedef name.

- -- General/MikeAmy
+ -- MikeAmy

 Given up for now.
 This is just too much of a problem.
 For anyone looking for a grammar, starting with the GCC grammar would be the best idea but still pretty hard.
 So I have given up with this for now.
-Don't watch this space. -- General/MikeAmy
+Don't watch this space. -- MikeAmy

 There's an Objective-C 2.0 grammar for ANTLR here: http://www.antlr.org/grammar/list (did not test it) -- Daniel Furrer